mrjor/templjs/README.md

 * history feature to go back to the previous page.
 * caching html in javascript
 * preloading images
-* using jquery events to update the right element.
+* using jquery events to update the target element.

 ##Usage##